 These are all areas that we would work on together depending on where you are in your life and what your needs and goals are going forward.

-Or if we are talking about a child, this is even a better time to work on it because we have extra time to strengthen neural pathways that are underdeveloped to give the child higher rates of achievement sooner rather than later…
+Or if we are talking about a child, this is truly the best time to work on it because we have extra time to strengthen neural pathways that are underdeveloped or delayed to give the child higher rates of achievement sooner rather than later…

-And of course, to give you, the parent a safe place to cry, laugh, and vent about the experiences of parenting a strong willed but loving child with lots of quirky but also amazing qualities!
+And of course, to give you, the parent a safe place to cry, laugh, and vent about the experiences of parenting a strong-willed, argumentative, but loving child with lots of quirky but also amazing qualities!

 My approach to ADHD Family Therapy